 Pianist Kaju Lee has performed in Australia, Austria, Canada, The Philippines, South Africa, South Korea, and throughout the United States.
 Her performances have been broadcast by the Canadian Broadcasting Corporation (CBC), Radio Korea in Seattle, Washington, WRGC (NPR in Georgia) and the Busan Munhwa Broadcasting Corporation in South Korea.
 As a collaborator, she is noted for her sensitive, colorful playing, expressive tones, and her ability to “blend the sound and make music together” with other fine musicians.

-Kaju earned her Doctor of Musical Arts degree in Collaborative Piano at the University of Colorado – Boulder, where she studied with a world renowned teacher, Anne Epperson, and completed a dissertation, “The Art of Collaborative Piano: Becoming a Complete Collaborative Artist."
+Kaju earned her Doctor of Musical Arts degree in Collaborative Piano at the University of Colorado – Boulder, where she studied with an internationally renowned teacher, Anne Epperson, and completed a dissertation, “The Art of Collaborative Piano: Becoming a Complete Collaborative Artist."
 She also has degrees from the Manhattan School of Music and McGill University in Montréal.
 Her continuing education includes Fellowships to the Music Academy of the West, and the Orford Music Festival.

 Her teachers and coaches include Dale Bartlett, Mary Dibbern, Raymond Beegle, Maestro Nicholas Carthy, Gregory Chaverdian, Jonathan Feldman, Vladimir Feltsman, Leonard Hokanson, Michael McMahon, Mutsumi Moteki, Heasook Rhee, Wolfram Rieger, Gait Sirguey, Robert Spillman, and the Takás String Quartet.